Russian Black Terrier

 Russian Black Terrrier "Zaya'Russian Black Terrrier "Zaya'

-In 2001, the Russian Black Terrier was founded in Queensland, Australia by passionate dog trainers, Dot and Ross Sweeney.
-With no intention to bring in showdogs, they selected dogs based on their temperament and working lines.
+In 2001, the Russian Black Terrier was established in Queensland, Australia by passionate dog trainers, Dot and Ross Sweeney.
+With no intention of bringing showdogs, they selected dogs based on their temperament and working lines.
 Because of the stigma of bringing in dogs from Russia, the dogs Dot and Ross purchased were domiciled in Finland which of course shares a border with Russia.
 Additionally, because Australia was (and still is) a rabies-free country, in order to satisfy Australia's requirements, a humongous amount of paperwork plus a six-months quarantine period was required in order to import dogs.

 Consequently, arrangements were made with a kennel in Finland to import a Russian bitch called 'Best Guard Deniza' ("Zaya") into Australia.
 She was able to do her 6-months quarantine in Finland.
 Conveniently, whilst doing this quarantine, she came into season.
 Consequently, arrangements were made to mate her to a suitable Russian Dog 'Zornoi Buran' who lived in Finland.
 The result was that "Zaya" arrived pregnant and produced a beautiful litter of eleven pups soon after arrival in Queensland, bred under the Australian prefix 'Cimarron".